 The series of standards for EORE are based on a set of requirements or principles for EORE, which are considered at each phase of the project cycle and provide a framework for the layout of the standards.
 Each of these requirements is addressed in turn below to provide guidance for the monitoring of EORE.

 10.10 Stakeholder involvement

-A broad range of stakeholders, including communities, civil protection, Red Cross and Red donors, may be involved directly and indirectly in the monitoring process.
+A broad range of stakeholders, including communities, civil protection, Red Cross and Red Crescent societies, non-governmental organisations, government agencies, institutions and donors, may be involved directly and indirectly in the monitoring process.